The North Shore Players

 The North Shore Players is a regional community theatre troupe that offers so much to its Members & Community!

-Come and discover the possibilites!
+Come, discover the possibilites!

 To participate in an NSP production, click the "Auditions" tab at the top of the page!